hongsly/ml-study-plan/Project-Ideas.md

 - "How do you handle out-of-vocabulary words?"
 - "What's the difference between BERT and GPT?"
 - "How would you handle class imbalance?"
+- "Walk me through your quantization approach.
+What accuracy-speed trade-off did you achieve?"
+- "Show me your load testing results.
+How does QPS relate to latency?"
+- "How does batch size affect throughput and latency in your serving endpoint?"
+- "When would you choose classical ML over transformers in production?"
-- "How would you deploy this in production with <100ms latency?"
+- "How would you deploy this with <100ms p99 latency at 10K QPS?"

 ---